MIT-Senseable-City-Lab/octopus-documentation/docs/run/case2.md

 ## Conclusion

 Good work!
-This guide has shown you how to use the octopus to monitor air quality with a mobile deployment.
-By only using the base of the octopus device, you are able to measure hyperlocal air quality levels!
+This guide has shown you how to use the Octopus to monitor air quality with a mobile deployment.
+By only using the base of the Octopus device, you are able to measure hyperlocal air quality levels!
 Are you ready for the next challenge? 😉

 We encourage you to have a look at the next use cases 3 to explore new projects with urban sensing and the use of EdgeAI.